jon-jacky/Piety/browser/README.md

     [10]_medium.com/caitlin9165_ [11]_rossant_ [12]_56 minutes ago_
     [13]_hide_ [14]_9 comments_ [15]

-Here are some lines from the end of that buffer, with the link URLs:
+Here are the corresponding footnotes from the end of that buffer, with the link URLs.
+The URL at footnote *10.* is an absolute URL, the others are relative URLs.

     10. https://medium.com/@caitlin9165/fastplotlib-driving-scientific-discovery-through-data-visualization-418f8bff094c
     11. from?site=medium.com/caitlin9165